Finding hope is possible, even in what may seem impossible.

 What do we do when we feel helpless?

 How do we find hope?

 These are some of the questions that have swirled through my mind over and over again.
-Then, I was reminded through the words of my sweet sister what the answer is.
+Do we search with no answer?
+No, there is an answer.
+Today, let’s work through some basic solutions.

 Matthew 5:14 – 16 says: